Year-end closing

 • Guarantees or other security measures

-• Residual maturities of commercial loans
+• Residual terms of commercial loans

 • Original donation receipts

-• opening balance sheet values
+• Opening balance sheet values

 • Are the annual financial statements of the previous year available with all calculation documents?